cityjson/specs/README.md

 ## Contributing to the project

-We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone on the [GitHub repository of CityJSON](https://github.com/tudelft3d/cityjson).
+We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone.

 ## If you use CityJSON in an academic context, please cite this preprint